breadboardengineer1234/QuickNet/docs/index.md

 High performance networking solution for Roblox.

 ## Performance
 QuickNet uses clever optimization techniques under the hood to reduce allocations and minimize CPU usage.
 As a result, QuickNet is typically able to deliver **higher FPS** compared to default RemoteEvents.
-In addition, its buffer implementation allows data to be compressed when sent over the network, resulting in much **lower network bandwidth usage**.
+In addition, its buffer implementation allows data to be compressed when sent over the network, resulting in much **lower network traffic**.

-## Protection
+## Security
-QuickNet performs sanity checks on incoming data from clients to protect the server from invalid data and DDoS.
-In addition, the developer can set custom rate limits for each network event to protect the server from spammers.
+The buffer implementation makes it very difficult for exploiters to access the game's network events.
+For those who manage to bypass the buffer encoding, QuickNet performs additional checks on incoming data from clients to protect the server from invalid data and DDoS.
+For even further protection, the developer can set custom rate limits for each network event.

 ## Accessibility
-QuickNet's high performance does not come at the cost of accessibility.
-QuickNet requires no plugins or specific installations.
-Furthermore, QuickNet has very similar syntax to default Remotes, meaning it can be seamlessly integrated into existing games that already use RemoteEvents, and requires minimal learning by the user.
+Despite QuickNet's high performance, it is very easy to use.
+No plugins, no Rojo, no installations; it works out of the box.
+Furthermore, the syntax is very similar to default RemoteEvents meaning very little learning is required.
+In fact, if a game is already using RemoteEvents QuickNet can be dropped in with minimal changes to the code base.

 ## Getting Started